dscope-io/dscope-camel-mcp/README.md

 mvn -f samples/mcp-service/pom.xml exec:java
 ```

-When the HTTP sample service is active you can exercise the endpoints with `curl`:
+When the sample is running you can exercise the MCP HTTP endpoint:

 ```bash
 curl -s \